Gabriel Gutierrez

 Role: LA Policy & Engagement Manager

-Background: As a leader, Gabriel brings 14+ years of experience in nonprofit, policy, and advocacy initiatives.
-As a Latino and P’urhépecha professional shaped by his experiences navigating houselessness and the foster care system, he believes deeply in bridging child welfare policy implementation with foster-adoptee-centric modalities.
+Background: Gabriel Gutierrez brings more than 14 years of experience in nonprofit work, policy, and advocacy to his role as NFYI’s LA Policy & Engagement Manager.
+As a Latino and P’urhépecha professional who has personally navigated houselessness and the foster care system, Gabriel is deeply committed to bridging child welfare policy with the lived experiences of foster and adoptee communities.

-Gabriel first leaned into advocacy when successfully securing his new name at 9 years old during his adoption process that honored his biological family roots.
-Since then, his expanded advocacy includes grasstops and grassroots organizing for Angelinos belonging to the foster care, first generation, and immigrant community.
-His work includes civic leadership development for youth and parents at Asian Americans Advancing Justice-LA, guiding UCLA undergraduates to advocate for educational policy reform including holistic UCLA admission processes, and most recently served as a Campaigns Manager at Arts For LA drafting arts & culture policy recommendations for the 2028 Cultural Olympiad in LA County.
+Gabriel’s advocacy began early: at 9 years old, during his own adoption process, he successfully secured a new name that honored his biological family’s roots.
+That early act of self-advocacy set the trajectory for a career built on amplifying the voices of others.
+His work has spanned civic leadership development for youth and parents at Asian Americans Advancing Justice-LA, guiding UCLA undergraduates in advocating for educational policy reform, and most recently serving as Campaigns Manager at Arts For LA, where he helped draft arts and culture policy recommendations for the 2028 Cultural Olympiad in LA County.

 Passion/Hobbies/Aspiration: Cooking vegan food, watching science fiction movies, and finding new healthy restaurants to try in different cities.